antoniof1704/funcMapper/README.md

 ## Installation

-Install the latest version of renv from CRAN with:
+Install the latest version of funcMapper from CRAN with:

 ``` r
 install.packages("funcMapper")